Philadelphia Car Accident Lawyer

 If your injuries are serious, you might be taken from the scene by emergency responders.
 If your injuries are minor, see if you can exit your car and walk about the scene to take pictures of the accident.
 These photos will be immensely important for insurance purposes and possibly a lawsuit.

 If you hesitate to see your doctor following a car crash, you could be jeopardizing your health and any potential personal injury claim.
-Tracing your injuries back to the accident is a crucial component in a civil lawsuit or insurance settlement.
+Establishing a link between your injuries and the accident is crucial for a civil lawsuit or insurance settlement.
 By waiting to seek treatment, you open the door for the defendant or an insurance company to claim that your injuries were not related to the accident.
 The medical records from your treatment after the crash will be useful when you file a personal injury lawsuit later.

 Next, collect evidence, if you are able to do so.
 Take photos of the conditions of the road and the damage to property.
 Photographs are worth a thousand words so take many pictures.
 In addition to the road conditions, take photos of the position of vehicles and any skid marks.
 Do not forget to document your injuries either.
 It is not a bad idea to track your injuries over time.
 Often bruising and swelling will develop hours or days after the accident.